 Biological Sciences FAQs

-WHO FUNDS THE RESEARCH COMMITTEE FALL COMPETITION?
+WHO FUNDS THE FALL RESEARCH COMPETITION?

-The Research Competition is funded by a gift from the Wisconsin Alumni Research Foundation (WARF).
+The Fall Research Competition is funded by a gift from the Wisconsin Alumni Research Foundation (WARF).
 Since its founding in 1925, WARF has served the UW–Madison scientific community by patenting research discoveries at the UW–Madison and licensing such technologies to leading companies in Wisconsin, the U.S., and worldwide.
 WARF distributes the income from these commercial licenses between the UW–Madison Office of the Vice Chancellor for Research, the inventors, and their departments.
-The Fall Research Committee Competitions is one means by which the OVCR distributes the gift to faculty and permanent PI’s on campus.
+The Fall Research Competition is one means by which the OVCR distributes the gift to faculty and permanent PI’s on campus.

 WHO CAN APPLY?